-Our main goal is to show that our method is useful in practice.
-Thus, use of our logic and proof rules must be supported by a decision procedure that will give answers to logical questions about the systems, such as "Does trace abstraction R show that program P implements specification S?"
+Our main goal is to show that our method is useful in practice for complicated examples.
+Thus, use of our logic and proof rules must be supported by a decision procedure that will give answers to logical questions about the systems, such as "Does trace abstraction R show that program P implements S?"